 With your initial financing concerns aside, rental properties can offer a high, continuous extra income to help pay off your mortgage, meet repairs, and add confidence to your investment decision.
 If the work concerns you, consider using rental property management software to help out.

 Cynics might point to cash flow issues, paperwork overload, and big unseen repairs as key reasons to be way of rental properties.
 You’ve seen those issues on TV shows, yet the buyers always seem to handle them an make a big profit.
 If your plan is to retire happy in Costa Rica or Mexico, this is probably the best way to make that happen.

-If you’re concerned with a potential housing crash in 2017, the market stats don’t support that notion and it looks good to 2024.
+If you’re concerned with a potential housing crash ahead, the market stats don’t support that notion and it looks good to 2023.
 Review the Los Angeles Housing market forecast, San Francisco market forecast, and the New York market forecast for predictions and commentary.
-Contrast that with the Calgary Housing Forecast which has bottomed out.
+Contrast that with the Calgary Housing Forecast.

 Factors that Support Investing in Income Rentals